sbrl/Minetest-bamboo/README.md

  - It can't be placed with water directly next to it (i.e. on the same level) either
  - Breaking a lower node in the plant causes all the upper ones to break too
  - It can be used as a fuel source, but it's pretty terrible :P
+ - 9 x bamboo can be crafted into a bamboo block, which can serve as wooden planks
+ - 2 bamboo blocks can be shapelessly crafted back into bamboo
+ - Bamboo blocks are ~33% more fuel efficient

 Currently, it doesn't yet spawn in the world (but this is a planned feature, I just haven't done the research on how this is possible yet)